 Douwe - is it not the nature for pioneers to move on once a place (whether physical or a thought-space) is no longer the frontier.
-I think the choice faced by every pioneer is - do I move on to search for the next frontier or do I stay and become part of the establishment that I helped found.over 1 year ago
+I think the choice faced by every pioneer is - do I move on to search for the next frontier or do I stay and become part of the establishment that I helped found.about 3 years ago

 People View all